 About this guide

-Whether you're renting short term or long term, there are lots of simple, inexpensive things you can do to save money and stay comfortable.
-This guide shows you where you're using water and energy, and offer a range of suggestions on ways you can reduce these and save money.
+This guide shows you where you're using water and energy.
+It has a range of ways you can reduce these and save money.

 The following simple actions could save a household of 4 about $760 a year.